-Under the direction of Ana M. Duarte, MD, FAAD, the Division of Dermatology - the Children's Skin Center, P.A. - at Miami Children's Hospital focuses on the latest medications and technology available for the specialized treatment of all skin disease and disorders in infants, children, adolescents and young adults: atopic dermatitis, contact dermatitis, acne, vitiligo, hemangiomas, port wine stains, congential nevi, atypical (dysplastic) nevi, epidermal nevi, tattoo removal, skin cancer and skin infections.
+Under the direction of Ana M. Duarte, MD, FAAD, the Division of Dermatology - the Children's Skin Center, P.A. - at Nicklaus Children's Hospital, formerly Miami Children's Hospital, focuses on the latest medications and technology available for the specialized treatment of all skin disease and disorders in infants, children, adolescents and young adults: atopic dermatitis, contact dermatitis, acne, vitiligo, hemangiomas, port wine stains, congential nevi, atypical (dysplastic) nevi, epidermal nevi, tattoo removal, skin cancer and skin infections.

 In 1999, the Center began its vitiligo patients on topical PUVA treatment with excellent results.
 In addition, patients with recalcitrant atopic dermatitis unresponsive to conventional treatment have been started on treatment with topical FK506 with significant improvement in their symptoms.
 Also, patients with complicated deep hemangiomas have been started on a high-dose steroid treatment protocol with a significant decrease in their morbidity.

 The Laser Center sees an ever-increasing number of patients who seek treatment of their port-wine stains, angiomas, superficial hemangiomas, hypertrophic scars, and warts with the vascular dye laser.
 Using the ultra-pulsed CO2 laser for the treatment of epidermal nevi, angiofibromas, nevus sebacei which are extensive can be accomplished with minimal scars.
 Patients with Nevus of Ito and Ota, as well as tattoo patients, are treated with the Q-switched yag laser with the expected excellent results.